-In certain organizations, the job titles are still all masculine and increasingly so higher up in the company hierarchy: "directeurs de comptes", "vice-présidents" to the message sent by these job titles is not that of an organization that represents both men and women and, as a result, curiously does not reflect the commitment of senior management to equity.
+In certain organizations, the job titles are still all masculine and increasingly so higher up in the company hierarchy: "directeurs de comptes", "vice-présidents" 15, etc. The message sent by these job titles is not that of an organization that represents both men and women and, as a result, curiously does not reflect the commitment of senior management to equity.